In the category of “latent genres you never even realize existed”, I bring you: Nightmare Park.

 And that is all the biographical information we have on him, other than that the next year he wrote Seek for the BBC Micro and had it published through Micro Power.

 From an ad for Killer Gorilla.
 Seek is in small print to the left, selling for £5.95.
-It wasn’t advertised too hard and no pictures of the tape case currently exist.

 If that publisher sounds familiar, it is likely either you a 1980s-era Acorn diehard or you read my write-up not long ago of their game Adventure, not to be confused with any other Adventure, especially with the princess who keeps running away when you’re trying to rescue her and where the game punishes you for typing STEAL COIN rather than GET COIN even though at the world-level both describe exactly the same action.